codr7/g-fu/v1/README.md

 _
 ```

 `switch` may be used to combine multiple branches.
+Each branch is prefixed by its condition, and the first branch with a truthy condition is evaluated.

 ```
   (switch